forcedotcom/git2gus/README.md

    - If you want to set an env variable instead of copying the .pem file then you must use the name `PRIVATE_KEY` (instead of `GITHUB_PRIVATE_KEY` as the github instructions say) and you have to manually insert `\n` line characters between each line.

-5. Create .env file with github variables
+5. Add github variables to your `.env` file

    - NOTE: Some variable names are slightly different than the github guide, see example below.
    - You will need to specify a test organization/user to develop with as well as approved organizaitons your app will work with, see example below.